FarronF/limerick-council-meetings/meetings/2014/11/17-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District of Limerick - 20th October 2014.md

 •

-That consideration be given to encouraging food science research and evaluation--- centres to establish in key sites in the city.
+That consideration be given to encouraging food science research and evaluation
+---
+centres to establish in key sites in the city.

 •